 If you’ve read any of my episode reviews for Fox’s X-Men show, The Gifted, or if you’ve watched the show itself, then you’re probably aware of the problem revolving around Andy.
 He’s the son of characters Reed and Kate Strucker, and is one of the main reasons the family goes on the run in the first place.
-Well, you could actually argue he is the reason that they are forced out of their home and into the hands of the Mutant Underground.
+Well, you could actually argue he is the reason that they’re forced out of their home and into the hands of the Mutant Underground.
 As I have mentioned in a few of my reviews, though, I have felt that Andy’s progression with his powers has been a little off.
 There’s no new episode this week, so I thought it the perfect time to expand on my thinking in regards to how this element of the show may end up being its downfall.

 The Gifted has had some great episodes these past couple weeks, like “threat of eXtinction”.
-It almost seems like the show will only continue to get better as it moves forward.
+It almost seems like the show will continue to get better as it moves forward.
 But… then there’s Andy.
 I haven’t been docking any points in my reviews for Andy still seeming like he has full control over his power, because I came to accept that there was going to be no explanation for his progress as a mutant.
 He just seems to have a certain degree of control over his powers where no explanation is warranted.
 But I feel that there should be clarification into why Andy has shown such control, especially since he’ll be playing an integral role in the show’s future.

 Because you haven’t been given insight into how Andy has developed his powers almost further than his sister, Lauren, who has known about her abilities much longer than Andy, I don’t know how next week will turn out for The Gifted.
-If the creators of the show gave Andy the opportunity to show that he was struggling with the control of his powers, then I feel like next week would go more smoothly.
+If the creators of the show had given Andy the opportunity to show that he was struggling with the control of his powers, then I feel like next week would go more smoothly.
 And, no, before you even say it… Lorna’s little training sessions don’t count, because those happened after the fact that Andy displayed a degree of expertise that didn’t make sense.
 Considering that there has been no explanation, next week could be a disaster.

 First, Andy shows that he hasn’t needed any training in handling his powers, and then he discovers that when he and his sister hold hands, they make a super mutant.
 I feel like the latter would require Andy to have full control.
 Considering The Gifted is showing him to be exactly this, then the problem will remain to be: how?
 How does a mutant who just discovered his powers exert such control?
 The only way that this all would make sense in the grander scheme of things would be if next week showed you the answer to this question, or if you discovered that Andy hasn’t been in control at all.